Beveridgean Unemployment Gap: Unemployment gap in the United States, 1951--2019

+\paragraph{Social value of nonwork} Next we construct the efficient unemployment rate when the social value of nonwork spans the range of values given by \ct{BM15} and \ct{MP19}: $0.03 < \z < 0.49$ (figure~\ref{f:rangeZeta}).
+When $\z=0.03$, the efficient unemployment rate follows the same pattern as under the baseline calibration but is on average $0.6$ percentage point lower (bottom pink line).
+When $\z=0.49$, the efficient unemployment rate follows again the same pattern as under the baseline calibration but is on average $0.9$ percentage point higher (top pink line).
+In fact, for any $\z$ between $0.03$ and $0.49$, the efficient unemployment rate never deviates by more than $1.2$ percentage points from its baseline.
+This is reassuring as the range of plausible social values of nonwork is quite wide.

-Finally, to provide further perspective, we compute the social value of nonwork that arises under the assumption that US unemployment is efficient at all time.
-Proposition~\ref{p:theta} shows that this value is
+Next we compute the inverse-optimum social value of nonwork from proposition~\ref{p:theta}.
+Actual tightness is efficient if the social value of nonwork is

-where $\t$ is the actual labor-market tightness.
-To sustain efficiency, the social value of nonwork would need to be immensely countercyclical, as low as $-0.16$ in booms and as high as $0.90$ during the Great Recession (panel~D).
-Then recessions would merely be vacations.
+The inverse-optimum social value of nonwork $\z^*$ is immensely countercyclical: as low as $-0.32$ in booms and as high as $0.88$ during the Great Recession, with an average value of $0.48$ (figure~\ref{f:inverseZeta}).
+Under the inverse-optimum social value of nonwork, recessions are mere vacations.